vinioo/modernreact/README.md

 # Projects done
 ## Color Palette Generator
 This course had a lot of projects and things to build.
-The biggest, a full color palette maker, is uploaded to [this](https://github.com/vinioo/colorproject) repository.
+The biggest, a full color palette maker, is uploaded to [this](https://github.com/vinioo/colorproject) repository, and you can access it [here](https://vinioo.github.io/colorproject)
 ![](.gifs/palette.gif)

 ## Coin Flipper